Best Horizontal Carry Knives – Continuous Update

 About the Sheath

-It ships with versatile sheath that can be configured for right or left vertical or horizontal carry.
+It ships with pancake Kydex sheath that can be configured for right or left vertical or horizontal carry.
 This sheath is similar to several of the other kydex sheaths in this article, but this one can be adjusted with a Phillips screwdriver rather than some weird hex driver that nobody ever has on a camping trip.

 The sheath holds the knife snugly with no rattle, and it’s easy to draw and re-insert the knife one handed with a little practice.